Dragonmystic707/exalted-reincarnated/docs/System.md

 natures from each other and simply become “Combat.”

-This isn’t to say you *can’t* make a Melee charm that deals damage at a range–there are those that already exist–but you should go into charm creation realizing that *some* (but not all) holes are *intentional.* If you are to make charms in those spaces, they should respect why the hole is there in the first place.
+This isn’t to say you *can’t* make a Melee charm that deals damage at a range--there are those that already exist--but you should go into charm creation realizing that *some* (but not all) holes are *intentional.* If you are to make charms in those spaces, they should respect why the hole is there in the first place.